hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/plan_definitions.md

 ## Apply

 The `$apply` operation applies a PlanDefinition to a given context.
-This implementation follows the [FHIR Specification](https://www.hl7.org/fhir/plandefinition.html#12.23.4.3) and supports the [FHIR Clinical Guidelines IG](http://hl7.org/fhir/uv/cpg/index.html)
+This implementation follows the [FHIR Specification](https://www.hl7.org/fhir/plandefinition.html#12.23.4.3) and supports the [FHIR Clinical Guidelines IG](http://hl7.org/fhir/uv/cpg/index.html).
+In addition, an R5 version of apply is made available for R4 instances.
+This will cause $apply to return a Bundle of resources instead of a CarePlan.
+This can be invoked with `$r5.apply`.

 ### Example PlanDefinition